neks888/TodoReact/README.md

 Filtering functionality is implemented and allows the user to see `all`, `complete` or `incomplete` tasks in the list.

-Todos are saved to local Storage and available via the `setTodos` state.
+Todos are saved to local Storage and available via the `setTodos` state. # TodoYouTubeEdDev